Solaris Energy Infrastructure, Inc. research snapshot

 Industry trend

-Data center power demand is surging due to AI compute growth, grid constraints, and the need for modular, rapid-deployment power solutions.
-This structural tailwind supports the Solaris pivot, but the industry is becoming more competitive as traditional power equipment companies and oilfield service firms pursue similar opportunities.
+Data center power demand is surging because of AI compute growth, grid constraints, and the need for modular, rapid-deployment power.
+This structural tailwind supports the Solaris pivot, but the industry is becoming more competitive as traditional power equipment companies and oilfield service firms pursue the same opportunity.

 Valuation and margin of safety

-At $71.57, the stock trades at roughly 85x TTM earnings, 6x TTM sales, and 26x EV/EBITDA.
-The margin of safety is thin because the premium valuation requires sustained high growth and successful execution of the power solutions strategy.
+At $51.41, the stock trades at roughly 59.5x trailing earnings, 44x forward earnings, 5.7x sales, and 20.6x EV/EBITDA.
+The margin of safety is thin because the premium valuation requires sustained high growth and successful execution, while negative free cash flow and dilution add uncertainty.
 Meaningful returns depend on the transition thesis playing out better than current expectations.

 Source-backed data